openhwgroup/core-v-mcu/docs/doc-src/open-source-development-at-openhw.md

-# Github
+# Open Source Development at the OpenHW Group

 We encourage people to get involved and contribute to this project.

+You can get involved in multiple ways:

+- file an issue (either against the RTL or the documentation - we consider erors in both to be bugs!).
+- ask a question.
+- generate a pull-request.
+- propose a derivative project.

 As with any activity, we have our ways-of-working that help keep entropy under control.

-Working with Git and Github can be quite a steep learning curve.
-Here is an attempt to collect general best-practices and recipes.
+Specifically, we use git, GitHub and the [Eclipse development process](https://www.eclipse.org/projects/dev_process/).

 ## Git Development Workflow